davidralphlewis/davidralphlewis.github.io/src/posts/March-2026-Updates.md

 With spring comes new opportunities.
 I got a promotion at work, so have been learning to step up.
 Its the same team which is good because I'm familiar with it, but its been a learning curve still.

 We also got an allotment, so have been setting it up.
 The plot wasn't in too bad a state.
 We planned out beds and dug in peas and early potatoes.
-Havjng had one before when we lived in Bristol, we know what we are doing sk theres no pressure to make it perfect this first year.
+Having had one before when we lived in Bristol, we know what we are doing so theres no pressure to make it perfect this first year.

 ## Site